 Well, almost done.
 I like to chill for at least 3-4 hours.
 I promise you will get much better results if you do.
 I chilled mine overnight.
 If you do the same, just leave it at room temp for about an hour to soften it before scooping.

 Scoop the cookies onto a baking sheet, giving them a little space to spread out.
 I used this medium cookie scoop to portion out mine.

 I really like to portion my cookies with portion scoops not just because I am slightly anal, but when they are all the same size they bake more consistently and at the same time.

 When they are done, remove them from the oven and let them cool slightly or eat them warm.
 I promise they are really good either way!

-This dough will hold well in the fridge for at least 7 days!
+- This dough will hold well in the fridge for at least 7 days!
 You can also scoop the cookie dough into balls and freeze it.
 They will hold well in the freezer for at least a month.
-I like to freeze them in cookie balls, then store them in a ziplock bag.
+I like to freeze them in cookie balls, and then store them in a Ziplock bag.

 Other Cookie Recipes